-Article 14 TEU and Articles 20, 22 and 223 of the Treaty on the Functioning of the European Union (TFEU).
+Article 14 of the Treaty on European Union (TEU) and Articles 20, 22 and 223 of the Treaty on the Functioning of the European Union (TFEU).

-Act concerning the election of the representatives of the Assembly by direct universal suffrage, Council Decision 2002/772 of 25 June and 23 September 2002 amending this Act.
+Act concerning the election of the representatives of the Assembly by direct universal suffrage, Council Decision 2002/772/EC, Euratom of 25 June and 23 September 2002 amending this Act.

 In 1992 the Maastricht Treaty provided that elections must be held in accordance with a uniform procedure and that the European Parliament should draw up a proposal to this effect, for unanimous adoption by the Council.
 However, since the Council was unable to agree on any of the proposals, the Treaty of Amsterdam introduced the possibility of adopting ‘common principles’.
 Council Decision 2002/772/EC, Euratom modified the 1976 Act accordingly, introducing the principles of proportional representation and incompatibility between national and European mandates.

 With the Treaty of Lisbon, the right to vote and to stand as a candidate acquired the status of a fundamental right (Article 39 of the Charter of Fundamental Rights of the European Union).